MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 - Go to [the Getting started page](http://aka.ms/GetGuides) to create new credentials and follow the instructions to sign up for a free trial subscription.

     > [!IMPORTANT]
-    > If you don't have administrator permissions associated with your work account, you won't be able to complete Steps 2 and 3 of the Setup process.
+    > If you don't have administrator permissions associated with your work account, you won't be able to complete Step 2 of the Setup process.
 Please coordinate setup with your administrator.
 If it's not possible to coordinate setup with your administrator, you can choose to create user credentials to try out Dynamics 365 Guides by following the steps on the Getting started page.
 In this case, the new tenant will be created and the newly created user account will have administrator permissions.
 Note that you'll need to provide the domain name in the form: *guidesYourCompanyName*.

 After you sign up for a Dynamics 365 Guides subscription, you need to assign the Dynamics 365 Guides license to user accounts.
 To do this: